smcclatchy/exp-design/_episodes/08-randomized-designs.md

 ~~~
 {: .output}

 This might produce unequal numbers between treatment and control groups.
+It isn't necessary to have equal numbers, however, sensitivity (the true positive rate, or ability detect of an effect when it truly exists) is maximized when sample numbers are equal.

 ~~~
 table(df1$group)